HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/Script Enforcement and PowerShell Constrained Language Mode in WDAC App Control Policies.md

 ## Base Policy Requirements

-The WDAC (Application Control) base policy you're going to deploy must have `0 Enabled:UMCI` and it must not have the `11 Disabled:Script Enforcement` [rule options](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/design/select-types-of-rules-to-create#table-1-app-control-for-business-policy---policy-rule-options).
+The App Control base policy you're going to deploy must have `0 Enabled:UMCI` and it must not have the `11 Disabled:Script Enforcement` [rule options](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/design/select-types-of-rules-to-create#table-1-app-control-for-business-policy---policy-rule-options).

 <br>

 ## How to Create a Supplemental Policy to Allow the Certificate(s)

-The root certificate's details must be added as a Signer rule in a WDAC policy in the User-Mode Signing Scenario.
+The root certificate's details must be added as a Signer rule in an App Control policy in the User-Mode Signing Scenario.

 Adding the Certificate's Signer rule to the Kernel-mode Signing Scenario does not allow the modules signed by that certificate to run, which is expected.